 This report, including the following discussion and analysis, contains forward-looking statements (within the meaning of the Private Securities Litigation Reform Act of 1995) that are based on our current expectations, estimates and projections about our business and our industry, and reflect management's beliefs and certain assumptions made by us based upon information available to us as of the date of this report.
-When used in this report and the information incorporated herein by reference, the words "expect(s)," "feel(s)," "believe(s)," "intend(s)," "plan(s)," "should," "will," "may," "anticipate(s)," "estimate(s)," "could," "should," and similar expressions or variations of these words are intended to identify forward-looking statements.
-These forward-looking statements include, but are not limited to, statements regarding our anticipated growth, sales, revenue, expenses, profitability, capital needs, backlog, manufacturing capabilities, the market acceptance of our products and services, competition, statements concerning any potential future impact of the coronavirus disease COVID-19 pandemic on our business, the impact of any current or future litigation, the impact of recent accounting pronouncements, the impact of current supply chain constraints, the applications for and acceptance of our products and services, the status of our facilities and product development, the impact of the sale of our Agriculture and Weather Analytics business, and the impact of the acquisition of substantially all of the assets of TrafficCast International, Inc. These statements are not quarantees of future performance and are subject to certain risks and uncertainties that could cause our actual results to differ materially from those projected.
-You should not place undue reliance on these forwardlooking statements that speak only as of the date hereof.
+When used in this report and the information incorporated herein by reference, the words "expect(s)," "feel(s)," "believe(s)," "intend(s)," "plan(s)," "should," "will," "may," "might," "anticipate(s)," "estimate(s)," "could," "should," and similar expressions or variations of these words are intended to identify forward-looking statements.
+These forward-looking statements include, but are not limited to, statements regarding our anticipated growth, sales, revenue, expenses, profitability, capital needs, backlog, manufacturing capabilities, the market acceptance of our products and services, competition, statements concerning any potential future impact of the COVID-19 pandemic on our business, the impact of any current or future litigation, the impact of recent accounting pronouncements, the impact of current supply chain constraints, the applications for and acceptance of our products and services, the status of our facilities and product development.
+These statements are not guarantees of future performance and are subject to certain risks and uncertainties that could cause our actual results to differ materially from those projected.
+You should not place undue reliance on these forward-looking statements that speak only as of the date hereof.
 We encourage you to carefully review and consider the various disclosures made by us which describe certain factors which could affect our business, including in "Risk Factors" set forth in Part II.
 Item 1A of this report, before deciding to invest in our company or to maintain or increase your investment.
-We undertake no obligation to revise or update publicly any forward-looking statement for any reason, including to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.
+We undertake no obligation to revise or update publi